bfuemmeler/mlmidterm/README.md

 ---

 ## About this Repository

-Starter files for the example labs:

-- notebooks/example01 folder
-- notebooks/example02 folder
+-banknote.txt file

 ## Folders for Projects

 Each project will be completed in its own folder.

-- notebooks/project01 folder:
+- MLMIDTERM folder:
-  - ml01.ipynb - COMPLETE THIS
-  - ml01.py - working script with just the code
-  - README.md - instructions - modify this to present your lab project

----
+  - midterm.ipynb
+  - README.md

 ## WORKFLOW 1.
 Set Up Machine